-This is a "tree" clover, a 24" Trifolium ciliolatum bv. ciliolatum, that grew flat on the ground on a road that serves as a boundary within which I confine it (more on that later).
-Thus, the road was almost bare of it.
-If July seems late to you for a clover to be flowering, in 2023 we had a few T. hirtum still blooming in August(!!!), a consequence of a long wet winter and cool spring with substantial rains in May.
+This 24" Trifolium ciliolatum bv. ciliolatum was on a road that serves as a boundary within which I confine it.
+Hence, the road was almost bare of it.
+This is the "tree" clover that grows flat on the ground (more on that later).
+If July seems late to you for a clover to be flowering, we had a few T. hirtum still doing it in August(!!!) thus, is a consequence of a long wet winter and cool spring with substantial rains in May.